charliepark/srcset-polyfill/README.md

 A really simple, pretty tiny, dependency-free polyfill for serving higher-res files to retina devices when using browsers that are confused by `srcset`.

+It's not a framework.
+It's not a library.
+It's just a few lines of vanilla JavaScript.

 ## Are _you_ confused by srcset?

 You're not alone.
 Currently, both Firefox and IE have trouble with it as well.
 Safari is a little fussy, but gets it right where it counts.
 Chrome's fine.